-130 GENERAL BIOLOGY I
+130 GENERAL BIOLOGY I 3 UNITS

-3 hours lecture Survey of the basic biological principles with particular emphasis on the molecular and cellular aspects of the organism.
+Survey of the basic biological principles with particular emphasis on the molecular and cellular aspects of the organism.
 The unifying concepts of biology such as organization, metabolism, genetics and evolution are discussed.

 131 GENERAL BIOLOGY I LABORATORY